muratk5n/thirdwave/en/README.md

 is left to buy LNG from the US at the asking price, which is six to seven times higher than the domestic price in the US..
 The Americans are cocooned in a surreal world of their self-serving narrative that Russia ‘lost’ the war.
-In the real world, though, [.. things looks different]"
+In the real world, though [.. things look different]"

 [[-]](https://www.tribuneindia.com/news/comment/a-war-russia-set-to-win-441926)